Semester 1 Credit Value: | 20 |

 To get the most from this module and to prepare adequately for the drafting and finalising of their assessments, students will need to undertake research and reading as advised in the lecture materials and reading lists.

 It is hoped that an optional in-person Field Trip to Dove Cottage, Grasmere, will be possible.
-This trip, funded by the School, ran every year from 2011 to 2019 and usually attracted around 30 students.
-The feedback was always excellent.
+This trip, funded by the School, has run every year from 2011 to 2023 and usually attracts around 40 students.
+The feedback is always excellent.
 If an in-person trip is not feasible, we hope that an optional online virtual tour of Dove Cottage by the Curator and Head of Learning at the Wordsworth Trust may be possible instead.

 The format of resits will be determined by the Board of Examiners